benjystanton/benjystanton.github.io/_posts/2018-09-17-a-plan-for-accessible-charts.md

 layout: page
 title: A plan for accessible charts
 categories: accessibility
-excerpt: A list of chart user research findings, accessibility report findings, best practice, resources and good ideas that I’ve collected over the past 2 years.
+excerpt: A list of user research findings, accessibility report findings, best practice, resources and good ideas that I’ve collected over the past 2 years.
 ---

-<p class="lede">A list of chart user research findings, accessibility report findings, best practice, resources and good ideas that I’ve collected over the past 2 years.</p>
+<p class="lede">A list of user research findings, accessibility report findings, best practice, resources and good ideas that I’ve collected over the past 2 years.</p>

-The next step is to create some prototypes and start iterating.
+The next step is to create some prototype charts and start iterating.
 But I wanted to write-up and share the work so far, in case it’s useful to others.

 ## Colour